torchbox/wagtail-grapple/docs/general-usage/graphql-types.rst

     base64: String

-ImageRenditions are useful feature in Wagtail and they exist in Grapple aswell the ``ImageRenditionObjectType`` provides the following fields:
+ImageRenditions are useful feature in Wagtail and they exist in Grapple as well the ``ImageRenditionObjectType`` provides the following fields:

 ::